 GMS CI 691 or 692 Directed Studies in Clinical Investigation

-Directed study provides the opportunity for students to explore a special topic of interest under the direction of a MACI faculty member.
-Students may register for 2 credits of directed study by submitting a paper registration form, after the MACI faculty member has agreed to work with the student on a specific project.
-Directed studies with a non-MACI faculty member or adjunct member must first be approved by and assigned to the Director or Assistant Director of MACI as Faculty Sponsor.
+Directed study provides the opportunity for students to explore a special topic of interest under the direction of a MSCI faculty member.
+Students may register for 2 credits of directed study by submitting a paper registration form, after the MSCI faculty member has agreed to work with the student on a specific project.
+Directed studies with a non-MSCI faculty member or adjunct member must first be approved by and assigned to the Director or Assistant Director of MSCI as Faculty Sponsor.
 Directed-Study-Form

 GMS CI 801 or 802 Thesis Research in Clinical Investigation